-Aeronautical and non-aeronautical income could decline as a result of a reduction in flights, passengers or other factors outside Ferrovial's control.
+Ferrovial's aeronautical and non-aeronautical income are subject to risks related to a reduction in flights, passengers or other factors outside Ferrovial's control.

-HAH and AGS Airports Holdings Limited ("AGS" and, together with HAH, the "Airport Companies"), the companies through which Ferrovial currently participates in the airport industry, generate (i) aeronautical income from airport fees and traffic charges through the operation of Heathrow airport (in the case of HAH) and Glasgow, Aberdeen and Southampton airports (in the case of AGS), (together, the "Airports"), and (ii) non-aeronautical income from retail concession fees, car parking income, property rental income, rail income and income from the provision of operational facilities and utilities.
+HAH and AGS (together, the "Airport Companies"), the companies through which Ferrovial currently participates in the airport industry, generate (i) aeronautical income from airport fees and traffic charges (or aero charges) through the operation of Heathrow airport (in the case of HAH) and the AGS Airports (in the case of AGS), (together, the "Airports"), and (ii) non-aeronautical income from retail concession fees, car parking income, property rental income, rail income and income from the provision of operational facilities and utilities.

 Given that the Airports are located in the UK, Brexit may have a material adverse effect on their business, financial condition and results of operations, affecting negatively to Ferrovial's financial condition.
-For further information in respect of the relevant impacts that Brexit may have on Ferrovial's business, financial conditions and results of operations, see risk "The UK's departure from the EU could adversely affect Ferrovial" above.
+For further information in respect of the relevant impacts that Brexit may have on Ferrovial's business, financial conditions and results of operations, see risk "Risks related to the UK's departure from the EU" above.

-Ferrovial owns 25 per cent. of HAH and 50 per cent. of AGS, so according to International Financial Reporting Standards as adopted by the EU ("IFRS - EU"), both companies are equity accounted (HAH since

-2011 and AGS since its acquisition).
-In 2019, the dividends distributed to Ferrovial from HAH amounted to €145 million and from AGS amounted to €17 million.
+Ferrovial owns 25 per cent. of HAH and 50 per cent. of AGS, so according to International Financial Reporting Standards as adopted by the EU ("IFRS - EU"), both companies are equity accounted (HAH since 2011 and AGS since its acquisition).
+In 2019, the dividends distributed to Ferrovial from HAH amounted to \in 145 million and from AGS amounted to \in 17 million.